Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 To best understand the root of your child's stomach pain, a member of Boston Children's Hospital's Division of Gastroenterology Hepatology and Nutrition will take a careful history of how and when your child's pain started, the type of pain your child is experiencing and ask how it progressed over time.

-Blood, urine and stool tests may be performed to rule out specific medical conditions associated with recurrent pain.
-The clinician also may ask if your child has any history of food intolerances.
-More in-depth tests, such as x-rays, studies or endoscopy, are only recommended for children where the history, exam or lab tests raise further questions.
+We may perform blood, urine and stool tests to rule out specific medical conditions associated with recurrent pain.
+We’ll also ask if your child has any history of food intolerances.
+We only perform more in-depth tests, such as x-rays or endoscopy, if your child's medical history, exam or lab tests raise further questions.

-Once a proper diagnosis has been determined, the care team will create a treatment plan that is right for your child and family.
+Once we’ve determined a proper diagnosis, the care team will create a treatment plan that’s right for your child and family.
 With the right treatment, most children with stomach pain continue to grow well and gain weight.